OfficeDev/office-js-docs-pr/docs/develop/platform-specific-requirement-sets.md

 When APIs in an online-only requirement set are supported cross-platform, they're added to the next released requirement set.
 After the new requirement set is made generally available, those APIs are *removed* from the online-only requirement set.

+Follow the guidance in the earlier [Code](#code) section to adjust your add-in implementation accordingly.

 ### Desktop-only HiddenDocument requirement sets in Word

-It's important to note that while the HiddenDocument requirement sets in Word are desktop-only, it's invalid to specify an online-only requirement set in the [Set element](/javascript/api/manifest/set) of your add-in manifest.
+It's important to note that while the HiddenDocument requirement sets in Word are desktop-only, it's invalid to specify a HiddenDocument requirement set in the [Set element](/javascript/api/manifest/set) of your add-in manifest.

 To check for APIs that are only supported in these requirement sets and to prevent your add-in from trying to run the code on unsupported platforms, you should code similar to the following.